 Transitional arrangements

-21. (1) The functions and concomitant resources from NEMISA, e-SI and ISSA will be transferred to iNeSI immediately after the commencement of this Act and in accordance with the Labour Relations Act, 1995 (Act No. 66 of 1995), and any applicable collective bargaining agreement with organised labour.
+21. (1) The functions and concomitant resources from NEMISA, e-SI and ISSA will be transferred to the Institute immediately after the commencement of this Act and in accordance with the Labour Relations Act, 1995 (Act No. 66 of 1995), and any applicable collective bargaining agreement with organised labour.

-(3) The remuneration and other terms and conditions of service of a person transferred in terms of subsection (1) may not be less favourable than the remuneration, terms and conditions applicable to that person immediately before his or her transfer and he or she remains entitled to all rights, benefits, including pension benefits, and privileges to which he or she was entitled immediately before such transfer.
+(2) The remuneration and other terms and conditions of service of a person transferred in terms of subsection (1) may not be less favourable than the remuneration, terms and conditions applicable to that person immediately before his or her transfer and he or she remains entitled to all rights, benefits, including pension benefits, and privileges to which he or she was entitled immediately before such transfer.

-(4) A person transferred to the iNeSI in terms of subsection (1) remains subject to any decisions, proceedings, rulings and directions applicable to that person immediately before his or her transfer to the extent that they remain applicable.
+(3) A person transferred to the Institute in terms of subsection (1) remains subject to any decisions, proceedings, rulings and directions applicable to that person immediately before his or her transfer to the extent that they remain applicable.

-(5) Any proceedings against such person which were pending immediately before his or her transfer must be disposed of as if that person had not been transferred.
+(4) Any proceedings against such person which were pending immediately before his or her transfer must be disposed of as if that person had not been transferred.

-(6) For the purposes of the Income Tax Act, 1962 (Act No. 58 of 1962), no change of employer must be regarded as having taken place when a person contemplated in subsection (1) takes up employment at the iNeSI.
+(5) For the purposes of the Income Tax Act, 1962 (Act No. 58 of 1962), no change of employer must be regarded as having taken place when a person contemplated in subsection (1) takes up employment at the Institute.

-(7) A person who was appointed as the chief executive officer or the chief financial officer of NEMISA immediately before this Act comes into operation is, a chief executive officer or the chief financial officer, for a term expiring on the date that such appointment would have expired had this Act not come into operation.
+(6) A person who was appointed as the chief executive officer or the chief financial officer of NEMISA immediately before this Act comes into operation is, a chief executive officer or the chief financial officer, for a term expiring on the date that such appointment would have expired had this Act not come into operation.

-(8) Any board members of the NEMISA Board who immediately prior to the commencement of this Act were members of that Board, must be deemed to have been appointed members of the iNeSI Board for the remainder of the period for which each member was appointed as a board member under the NEMISA.
+(7) Any member of the NEMISA Board who immediately prior to the commencement of this Act were members of that Board, must be deemed to have been appointed members of the Board of the Institute for the remainder of the period for which each member was appointed as a member of the Board under the NEMISA.

-(9) All policies, procedures and processes governing NEMISA prior to the commencement of this Act, are deemed to have been prescribed in terms of this Act and are binding on iNeSI until amended or substituted in terms of this Act.
+(8) All policies, procedures and processes governing NEMISA prior to the commencement of this Act, are deemed to have been prescribed in terms of this Act and are binding on the Institute until amended or substituted in terms of this Act.

 Short title and commencement

-22. This Act is called the iKamva National e-Skills Institute Act, 2018, and comes into operation on a date determined by the President by proclamation in the Gazette.
+22. This Act is called the iKamva Digital Skills Institute Act, 2018, and comes into operation on a date determined by the President by proclamation in the Gazette.